The office of Marketing Communications and Public Information provides a wide variety of services to the campus community such as:

-Designing – This includes designing flyers, programs or any other type of publication.
+Designing - If you need assistance designing a flyer, program or any other type of publication, we can help!

-Printing - There are two full-color laser printers available that can print paper/cardstock up to 11" x 17".
-Please be aware that printing is limited to 250 copies for the academic year.
+Printing - We have a color laser printer available that can print paper up to 11" x 17".
+Please be aware that printing is limited to 250 copies for the academic year and only for items produced by the marketing office.

-Photography - If you need a photo of the campus or of someone in your department, please call and make arrangements.
+Photography - If you need a photo of the campus or of someone in your department, please send your request to email@example.com to make arrangements.

 Style Guide - If you would like to design the material for your event, please consult the Style Guide.
 View the full version of the GCC Style Guide